 The quantitative data analysis technique involves analyzing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.

 This data analysis strategy tests different variables such as spectrum, frequencies, averages, and more.
-The research question and the hypothesis must be clearly established to identify the variables for testing.
+The research question and the hypothesis must be established to identify the variables for testing.

 Qualitative Data Analysis

 Qualitative data analysis of figures, themes, and words allows for flexibility and the researcher’s subjective opinions.
-This means that the researcher’s primary focus will be on interpreting patterns, tendencies, and accounts and understanding the implications and social framework.
+This means that the researcher’s primary focus will be interpreting patterns, tendencies, and accounts and understanding the implications and social framework.

 You should be clear about your research objectives before starting to analyze the data.
 For example, you should ask yourself whether you need to explain respondents’ experiences and insights or do you also need to evaluate their responses with reference to a certain social framework.